antoniablair/stats-engagement/README.md

 ### Game

 The game uses Aphrodite for Javascript inline styles, which is a nice CSS-in-JS library for keeping everything in Javascript.
+(CSS would work just as well too, though!)

 I used bars for the token levels since it reminded me the most of an RPG, but ideally those should be updated to have different colors.
-Right now, the game works on phones but needs more work on its responsive styles.
+Right now, the game 'sort of' works on different devices and needs more work on its responsive styles and overall layout.

 ### ToDos:
 I added the concept of "rounds" but didn't yet implement them as a limiting factor to how long the game is.